 The ProVeg Incubator Startup Demo Day traditionally marks the end of each edition of our accelerator programme.
 It’s a huge opportunity for our founders because this is the day when they will finally pitch their companies to investors.

 The Startup Demo Day is the culmination of all of our hard work together.
-It’s the point when our startups are ready to take their companies to the next level.
+This is the point when our startups are ready to take their companies to the next level.

 It’s also a great celebration of what our founders have achieved: the milestones they’ve hit, the products they’ve developed, the partnerships formed, and the teams that have been built.
 It’s a reminder of all they’ve accomplished, and a look at where they’re going next.